PrameshKhanal/python-api-projects/README.md

 ## Introduction
 ### 🚀 API Fun Projects

 Welcome to my API Fun Projects repository!
 Here, I create small Python projects using different public APIs.
-From creating your own public transportation information (using Digitransit API) to checking the weather, each project is a cool way to play with information available online.

 ### 🔍 Explore the Subfolders:
 * Each subfolder has a different project, showing how to use APIs in Python.